-Tammy Ray has had a love for horses for as long as she can remember.
+AMO — Tammy Ray has had a love for horses as long as she can remember.
 Finally, at age 13, her first horse was purchased and boarded at a nearby property, cementing Ray’s future with equestrian care.

-Ray set out “an itty bitty sign” offering holiday horse rides during the winter of 2012 and was overwhelmed by the number of responses.
-Her six-acre property at the corner of Raceway and County Road 100 South soon became a full-fledged business in the fall of 2013.
+Ray set out “an itty bitty sign” offering holiday horse rides the winter of 2012 and was overwhelmed by the number of responses.
+Her six-acre property at the corner of Raceway and County Road 100 S soon became a full-fledge business in the fall of 2013.

-“We’re doing a fundraiser for American Cancer Society’s Relay for Life of Avon from 1 to 5 p.m.
-May 10 and all proceeds go to the Cancer Society,” Ray said.
+City Ranch offers riding lessons, boarding, weddings, birthday parties, and fundraiser events.
+“We are doing a fundraiser for American Cancer Society’s Relay for Life of Avon, May 10 from 1p.m. to 5p.m. and all proceeds go to the Cancer Society,” Ray said.